elchuzade/react-table-devc/TUTORIAL.md

 Before jumping into coding we shave to complete all the setups.
 - Setting up **NPM** account.
 In order to be able to publish your library to npm, you first need to create an account.
 You can do that from [npm's website](https://www.npmjs.com/).
 If you already have one, just login.
 - Creating a **GitHub** account.
 In case if you don't have one, go to [GitHub](https://github.com/) and signup.
 - Coming up with a unique name for your library.
 To check if the name already exists type it into the search bar on [npm's website](https://www.npmjs.com/).
-In this tutorial we will name our library **react-simple-table-devc**
+In this tutorial we will name our library **react-table-devc**
 - Installing **create-react-library** package creator.
 This is the tool that does all the setups for you. ```npm install -g create-react-library```
 - Creating a GitHub repository with the library name.
 Instructions can be found [here.](https://docs.github.com/en/enterprise/2.15/user/articles/create-a-repo).
 Make sure the repository is **public**.
 - Creating a template for the library.
 Run in terminal ```npx create-react-library```